-Recently in May, Stephen Hawking made a prediction that humanity has 100 years left on Earth.
-But, now he estimates that the only way to prolong humanity’s existence is for us to find a new home, on another planet.
+In May, Stephen Hawking predicted that humanity has 100 years left on Earth.
+Now, he estimates that the only way to prolong humanity’s existence is for us to find a new home on another planet.

 While speaking at the Starmus Festival in Trondheim, Norway, he said, “If humanity is to continue for another million years, our future lies in boldly going where no one else has gone before.”